djames1/ppc64le-overlay/README.md

 * `www-client/firefox`
     * Gentoo by default builds with --enable-release.
 This segfaults on ppc64le.
 We build it with --disable-release.
     * Disable gold linker as it will fail during linking on ppc64le
+    * Always enable skia as it is required in newer firefox.
+This will be helpful for big endian users.